ColeTrammer/iros/docs/iris/design/virtual_file_system.md

 `a/b/c`.
 If another user were to delte directory `c`, the user's shell's current working directory remains unchanged.
 Tree-node's ensure the virtual inode is not deleted until the last reference is dropped.
 But since the file is deleted from disk, the user will encounter errors when attempting to `ls` in their shell, since deleted files cannot be opened.

+## Path Resolution

+Path resolution takes a path as input and produces a tree-node as output.
+This operation serves as the basis for all filesytem APIs.
+It also is complex, having to handle mounts, symbolic links, and concurrent modifications to the underlying file system.

+### Algorithm

+The algorithm for path resolution is relatively simple, and can be summarized as follows:

+1. Start from a base tree-node (either the root, current working directory, or a provided tree-node (e.g. openat())).
+2. Iterate over each path component, and:
+    1. If the component is `.` or empty, continue.
+    2. If the component is `..`, follow the tree-node's parent pointer.
+    3. Otherwise, lock the current tree-node and perform a lookup of the component in the associated inode.
+    4. If this is a symbolic link, recurse.

+This algorithm also needs to handle mounts, which is done in step 2.3 by considering the mount when performing the lookup.

+### Optimization

+The algorithm above is correct, but it is not very fast.
+The main problem is that it requires a lock to be taken for every path component, and performing the actual lookup may require disk access.
+The obvious answer is to use some sort of caching.

+The tree-node cache can effectively be stored in a hash table with the key being a path component and the parent tree-node.

 ## Page Cache